Igalia/ref-cpp/README.md

 ## The basic idea: instances of some C++ classes are managed by GC

-Let's return to the reference-cycle problem.
+Let's return to the cycle problem.
 Whether the side table of references from WebAssembly to JS is managed on the JS side, as it is now, or on the WebAssembly side, as it may be with LLVM+`externref`, we still have the problem of reference-counting cycles.

 We would like to solve this by making every object participating in the cycle to be traced by the GC.
 If every object in a cycle is GC-traced,